Barryadv/DivAristocrats/README.md

 ### 📊 View Results (No Code Required)

-The two main outputs are **interactive HTML dashboards** that can be opened in any web browser:
+The main outputs are **interactive HTML dashboards** that can be opened in any web browser:

 | Dashboard | File | Description |
 |-----------|------|-------------|